JustinLove/onelife-client-patches/README.md

 Putting the pointer near the edge of the screen will nudge it over, up the normal limits used by the game engine.

+Push speed can be configured in `settings/screenEdgePushSpeed.ini`.
+Default value is 10, speed of 0 (or even 1) will disable edge push.

 ### autorun

 Double-click to enable an auto-run mode.
 Dotted line trails will always be shown while active.
 Click again or catch your cursor to stop.